Aller au contenu

 • Excellent selection of Italian fabrics (Vitale Barberis, Loro Piana)

-• Well-tailored Neapolitan-inspired cuts
+• Neapolitan-inspired cuts that drape well

 Weaknesses:

-• Limited store network in France (Paris only)
+• Limited French store network (Paris only)

 3. De Fursac